AdekunleOjo/Case_study/README.md

 # Recommendation for next releases

 - utilizing targeted advertising campaigns on several platforms to reach Elere's existing fanbase and potential listeners.
-- Leveragin social media platforms to create buzz and anticipation for Elere's next release.
+- Leveraging social media platforms to create buzz and anticipation for Elere's next release.
 - Exploring collaboration oppotunities with other artists or influencers who have a presence on Elere's top digital platforms.

 # Overall recommendations